 2.4 Seedling Treatment

 Seeds are germinated under controlled conditions until seedlings develop.
 Seedlings are usually 20 to 25 days old at the time of treatment.
 Seedlings are either dipped or sprayed with the culture filtrate of bioagent.
 Dipping involves immersing the base of seedlings in the culture filtrate (5 and 10 % conc.) of different bioagent and carbendazim 50 % WP (0.1 %) for a fixed time (e.g., 30 minutes to 2 hours).
-After treatment, seedlings are transplanted to the main field or pots for growth.
+After treatment, seedlings are transplanted to the main field for growth.

 2.5 Treatment detail